SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_deployment.md

 1. **Add the Correlation rules** from the EPM package to the DMS.
 To do so, copy the Correlation rules to the folder `C:\Skyline DataMiner\Correlation` of the target DMA and **restart** the DMA.

    > [!NOTE]
    > As these Correlation rules require specific connectors and Automation scripts to function properly, make sure these have all been loaded properly before you add the Correlation rules.
 If you are deploying the EPM Solution for the first time, the necessary elements need to be created first before the Correlation rules can be deployed.
+We also recommend that you review the Correlation rules both when you initially deploy them and during each upgrade.